ansible/ansible-content-parser/README.md

 ## Overview

-`ansible-content-parser` used for analyze Ansible files, such as playbooks, task files, etc. in a given directory.

-It runs `ansible-lint` internally against a given source directory and updates Ansible files (the `--fix` option of `ansible-lint`) and generates the `lint-result.json` file, which summarizes files found in the directory and lint errors.
+`ansible-content-parser` analyzes Ansible files in a given source (a local directory, an archive file or a git URL) by running `ansible-lint` internally, updates Ansible files using the [Autofix feature of `ansible-lint`](https://ansible.readthedocs.io/projects/lint/autofix/) and generates the `ftdata.json` file, which is the training dataset for developing custom AI models used with Ansible Lightspeed.

 ## Build